beyondessential/tupaia/packages/meditrak-app/README.md

 Steps to get working:

 - Clone this repository (see notes below if using Windows)
-- Add a .env file to the root directory, and enter valid environment variables based on .env.template (ask maintainer for the secret bits)
+- Add a .env file to the root directory (look in lastpass)
 - `yarn`
 - Start your emulator or plug in your device and make sure USB debugging is enabled
 - If you are developing/building for ios:
   - `cd ios && pod update && pod install`
   - `cd .. && ./node_modules/react-native/scripts/ios-install-third-party.sh`
   - If you get build errors, can be helpful to delete `~/.rncache`, `ios/Pods/*`, `third-party/*`, and then rerun the above
-- `react-native run-android` or `react-native run-ios`
+- `react-native run-android` or `react-native run-ios` (for ios, may need to run through the XCode "build and run" button)
 - Edit some code, and reload it ('rr' in Genymotion, 'cmd + r' in iOS Simulator, shake a physical device)

 For more, see the react-native guides